Tubbz-alt/betsapi-gitbook/docs/pricing.md

 ### Trial

 We provide cheap trial packages. but you're only allowed to buy it 3 times at max (for each)

+## Tips

+ * Events API has history data but limited odds markets
+ * Bet365/BWin/Betfair/Betway/SboBet API has all odds markets that you can find in related website